guerayselcuk/test1/ISSUES.md

+* useRemoteGateways

-* Spoke to Hub peerings
+In Spoke --> Hub peerings
 ```js
 useRemoteGateways: false  // should be 'true'
 ```